linneman/nrepl-adapter/README.md

 When successfully started the Pixie REPL instance shell display:
     ___ TCP-REPL SERVER RUNNING ___

+Alternatively you can use socat to redirect the standard I/O of any Lisp REPL to TCP socket via the following command:

+    socat tcp-listen:37147,reuseaddr,fork exec:cvx,pty,setsid,setpgid,stderr,ctty,echo=0

 ## Shell 2

 Now invoke the nREPL adapter on a second shell by the following command: